 4. Plan stop-offs

 If you have a long journey, it’s worthwhile considering where you might stop off along the way.
 Taking a break from the car is an excellent way to boost energy levels.
 Places with green space are an excellent option and some may even have play areas as well as those essential facilities!
-You could take toys like a Smart Ball, Rainbow Dancer Ribbon Wand or Waboba Wingman with you too just in case.
+You could take toys like a Smart Ball, Rainbow Dancer Ribbon Wand or Sonic Booma Boomerang with you too just in case.

 5. Get them reading

 Reading in the car is an option if there’s not too much looking down.
-Books like FACTopia! and Gross FACTopia! are fantastic options as there are 400 crazily connected facts in each.
+Books like Gross FACTopia! are fantastic options as there are 400 crazily connected facts to marvel at.
 The kids will definitely want to share some of those like how high a pig can jump?
-The Human Body Cube Book is also good fun – an addictive box of trivia.
+The Science Myths Debunked is also good fun – an addictive book of the greatest untruths.

 6. Or make up a story!